Things to Do in Thailand during Spring

 Now, Let's Get Ready for Songkran Festival

 Lastly, as this takes place during the hot season, it’s a brilliant way to cool down.
-So head to the nearest 7-Eleven, buy a water pistol, book a tour in Thailand, and ready to go!
+So head to the nearest 7-Eleven, buy a water pistol, book a tour in Thailand, and be ready to go!

 Image sources: Internet